edgedb/edgedb/docs/intro/quickstart/setup/fastapi.rst

 .. edb:split-section::

-  Use git to clone `the Next.js starter template <https://github.com/geldata/quickstart-nextjs>`_ into a new directory called ``flashcards``.
-This will create a fully configured Next.js project and a local |Gel| instance with an empty schema.
+  Use git to clone the `FastAPI starter template <https://github.com/geldata/quickstart-fastapi>`_ into a new directory called ``flashcards``.
+This will create a fully configured FastAPI project and a local |Gel| instance with an empty schema.
 You will see the database instance being created and the project being initialized.
 You are now ready to start building the application.

   .. code-block:: sh

     $ git clone \
-        git@github.com:geldata/quickstart-nextjs.git \
+        git@github.com:geldata/quickstart-fastapi.git \
         flashcards
     $ cd flashcards
+    $ python -m venv venv
+    $ source venv/bin/activate # or venv\Scripts\activate on Windows
-    $ npm install
+    $ pip install -r requirements.txt
-    $ npx gel project init
+    $ uvx gel project init

 .. edb:split-section::